OWASP/www-project-cyclonedx/index.md

 The projects website has many documented [use cases and examples](https://cyclonedx.org/use-cases/) that provide a springboard to SBOM adoption.

-The project operates as [meritocracy](https://cyclonedx.org/about/governance/) whose [guiding principals](https://cyclonedx.org/about/guiding-principles/) reinforce its [risk-based approach to standards development](https://cyclonedx.org/about/standardization-process/).
+The project operates as a [meritocracy](https://cyclonedx.org/about/governance/) whose [guiding principals](https://cyclonedx.org/about/guiding-principles/) reinforce its [risk-based approach to standards development](https://cyclonedx.org/about/standardization-process/).
 The project encourages [community participation](https://cyclonedx.org/about/participate/) in the development of the